Creating Hindmarsh Valley National Park

 The plan includes Hindmarsh Valley National Park and 14 other parks across the central Fleurieu Peninsula, including: Bullock Hill, Cox Scrub, Finniss, Gum Tree Gully, Hesperilla, Kyeema, Mount Billy, Mount Magnificent, Myponga, Nixon-Skinner, Scott, Spring Mount, Stipiturus and Yulte conservation parks.

-Once adopted, the plan will establish a coordinated and strategic approach to the long-term management of these parks.
+A copy of the draft plan and detail on how to make a submission can be found on YourSAy.
+Once adopted, the plan will establish a coordinated and strategic approach to the long-term management of the parks.

 Stay up-to-date with development of the plan by subscribing for project updates.